pretix/pretix-docs/docs/tutorial/products.md

 We will name the new quota "Sticker Black", unselect "Sticker - Purple" from the list of products and select "Sticker - Black" instead.
 Finally, we will click :btn:Save: and repeat the same process for the glitter color, adjusting the total capacity as needed.

-If we now navigate back to the "Products" page, open the "Sticker" product and click on the "Variations" tab, there should be no more yellow boxes warning us that we need to add the product and variants to a quota before they can be sold.
+If we now navigate back to the "Products" page, open the "Sticker" product and click on the :btn:Variations: tab, there should be no more yellow boxes warning us that we need to add the product and variants to a quota before they can be sold.